-When you file for Chapter 7 bankruptcy, you must attend a mandatory hearing called the meeting of creditors before you can receive a discharge.
-Generally, this is a short hearing where the bankruptcy trustee—the person responsible for overseeing your case—will verify your identity and ask questions about your bankruptcy filing under oath.
-Your creditors will also have the opportunity to ask you questions about your financial affairs and the information in your bankruptcy papers.
+Everyone who files for Chapter 7 bankruptcy—both individuals and businesses alike—must attend a hearing called the 341 meeting of creditors.
+At the hearing, the bankruptcy trustee—the person responsible for overseeing your case—will verify your identity and ask questions about your bankruptcy filing under oath.
+Your creditors will also have the opportunity to ask you questions about your financial affairs and the information in your bankruptcy papers (but rarely do).
 Read on to learn more about what happens at a Chapter 7 meeting of creditors.

-The Chapter 7 meeting of creditors (sometimes called the 341 hearing) is where the bankruptcy trustee and your creditors get to ask you questions about your bankruptcy petition and the documents you’re required to provide to the trustee.
+The Chapter 7 meeting of creditors (also called the 341 hearing) is a meeting at which the bankruptcy trustee and your creditors get to ask you questions under oath about your bankruptcy petition and the documents you’re required to provide to the trustee.
 The meeting of creditors is essentially a hearing used to verify that the information contained in your bankruptcy papers is accurate and complete.

 All of your creditors are invited to attend your meeting of creditors.
 However, they rarely come.
 This is because creditors have a very limited time to ask questions and will usually not benefit from coming to the meeting of creditors unless they suspect you are hiding assets or committing bankruptcy fraud.

-As discussed, there are typically multiple Chapter 7 meetings of creditors scheduled for the same hour.
 When your case is called, you will go up to the trustee’s desk to be examined under oath.
-Before your examination can begin, you will also have to provide your identification and proof of social security number to the trustee.
+Before your examination can begin, you will provide your identification and proof of social security number to the trustee.

 The Chapter 7 bankruptcy trustee’s role at the meeting of creditors is to verify the accuracy of the information disclosed in your bankruptcy papers.
 Since a Chapter 7 trustee is authorized to sell your nonexempt assets (the property you can’t keep) to pay your creditors, most questions will usually involve your assets.
 If you’re represented, your bankruptcy lawyer will have a good idea about the areas the trustee will cover beforehand, and will likely attempt to resolve any issues before the meeting.

 When you file for Chapter 7 bankruptcy, all of your creditors are notified of and invited to attend your meeting of creditors.
 If a creditor chooses to come to your hearing, it can examine you under oath as well.
-However, since time is limited, creditors are not allowed to conduct a lengthy examination at the meeting of creditors.
-Typically, creditors are only allowed to ask you about the nature and location of your assets.
+However, since time is limited, creditors aren’t allowed to conduct a lengthy examination at the meeting of creditors.
+Typically, creditors can ask you about the nature and location of your assets, and other financial information.

-After the bankruptcy trustee has asked all of his or her questions, he or she will conclude your hearing if no further information or documentation is required from you.
-If the trustee concludes your hearing, it means you don’t have to come to another hearing in front of the trustee and will receive your discharge once all other requirements are met.
+The bankruptcy trustee will conclude the meeting after asking questions if no further information or documentation is required from you.
+If the trustee concludes your hearing, don’t have to come to another hearing and will receive your discharge once all other requirements are met.